grg2rsr/ILTIS/README.md

 + scikit image >= `0.11.3`
 + (pyqtgraph >= `0.9.8`, but this is now included in the main branch)

 At least these are the ones that I have installed right now, probalby older versions will work just fine.
 All packages were pulled either through `pip install <package>` or through linux package manager, so no manual installation of any extra module is needed.
+Note for scikit image: the current version in the Ubuntu repositories is 0.9, so this package currently needs to be installed via pip.

 ### Coming soon
 + rigid and nonlinear transformation based movement correction